What is a SaaS Startup? Meaning, Examples, Business Model, and Benefits

 As you see in our agency, my team and I try to generate a lot of free content for our audience and clients.

 Apart from this youtube channel, we also publish a new article on our blog at softformance.com every Wednesday.
-It’s for small biz owners willing to launch their SaaS products.
+It’s for small biz owners willing to launch their Software as a Service.

 And you know, until a year ago, we’ve been hiring 3rd party editing agency for our blog posts.
 But then we discovered SaaS named Grammarly, which provides automated proofreading and text editing tools powered by some unique Artificial Intelligence algorithm.